Patagonia Women's R2® Fleece Jacket

 - Exceptionally warm, directionally knit Polartec® Thermal Pro® fabric is breathable, compressible, wicks moisture and dries quickly

-- Technical fit, underarm gussets and raglan sleeves for increased mobility and comfort under outerwear and packs
+- Technical fit, underarm gussets and raglan sleeves increase mobility and comfort under outerwear and packs

 - All zippers have Sonic/Stitch seam construction to reduce bulk and improve suppleness; soft kissing-welt zipper garage at chin for next-to-skin comfort